 Schmidt said all of the songs should be familiar to most people, ranging from “Hallelujah Chorus” to “Setting the Trap” from the move “Home Alone.”
 The arrangements will vary in style and density, with some being structured for individual performances that will perform them and others in ways that incorporate all of the musicians.

 “One of the pieces I just heard on a recording — it was a recording of London Brass performing with the Hamburg Boys Choir,” he said.
-“It was really beautiful arrangement — ‘Veni, veni, Emmanuel’ V — and I just wrote to the fellow in Germany.
+“It was a really beautiful arrangement — ‘Veni, veni, Emmanuel’ V — and I just wrote to the fellow in Germany.
 I looked him up, the arranger, and I said, ‘Johannes (Kohlmann) is there a way I can purchase your arrangement?’
 So every year I’m looking around, I’m studying what’s out there.
-I’m always trying to add to our repertoire and build a really strong program with the strings and and voice they’re doing.
+I’m always trying to add to our repertoire and build a really strong program with the strings and voice they’re doing.
 They’re each doing independent pieces and then we’re doing a few pieces together.”

-Schmidt, who is the executive director of the Sitka Fine Arts Camp as well as a member of the Juneau Symphony, said one of the concert’s challenges is getting the Sitka Holiday Brass group he plays in to sound fuller their size without overpowering the other groups on stage.
+Schmidt, who is the executive director of the Sitka Fine Arts Camp as well as a member of the Juneau Symphony, said one of the concert’s challenges is getting the Sitka Holiday Brass group he plays in to sound fuller than their size without overpowering the other groups on stage.

 Two songs will feature individual performers.
 Sarah Radke Brown, director of Vox Borealis, will be a soloist on “Hallelujah Chorus,” and Juneau librarian MJ Grande on a song Sitka Brass often features in its holiday shows in Sitka.